-The actuarial factors used in the CETV calculation were changed during 2010 due to changes in demographic assumptions and the move from the Retail Prices Index (RPI) to the Consumer Prices Index (CPI) as the measure used to up-rate Civil Service pensions.
-This means that the CETV in this year's report for 31/03/10 will not be the same as the corresponding figure shown in last year's report.
+The actuarial factors used in the CETV calculation were changed during 2011, due to changes in demographic assumptions.
+This means that the CETV in this year's report for 31/03/11 will not be the same as the corresponding figure shown in last year's report.